Debunked: 4 Republican misconceptions about the food stamp program

 According to the most recent date from the Census Bureau, the SNAP program lifted 4 million people out of the poverty in 2012.
 As the Huffington Post points out, in addition to 4 million people being lifted out of poverty, millions more were considered less poor because of the program.

 "In addition to keeping some people out of poverty, SNAP also made tens of millions of people less poor in 2012.
-For these individuals, the program reduced the gap between their income and the poverty line and made them better able to afford a basic diet.
+For these individuals, the program reduced the gap between their income and the poverty line and made them better able to afford a basic diet.4.
+People aren't living the "high-life" like the GOP claim:

 SNAP is highly effective in reducing the extent and depth of poverty and reducing hunger, but millions of Americans still struggle to afford food.
 Data released earlier this month by the U.S. Department of Agriculture showed that 17.6 million American households lacked access to adequate food at some point in 2012 because they didn't have enough money or other resources to meet their basic food needs."